awsdocs/alexa-for-business-administration-guide/doc_source/manage-skills.md

 **Note**
 If there are a large number of rooms associated with the same skill group, this step might take up to five minutes\.

+**To change permissions for a skill**

+1. Open the Alexa for Business console at [https://console\.aws\.amazon\.com/a4b/](https://console.aws.amazon.com/a4b/)\.

+1. Choose **Skills** and select the skill name\.

+1. In the upper\-right corner, choose **Change permissions**\.

+1. Choose **Allow** next to each permission to enable it, and then choose **Save**\.
+**Note**
+The permission given is at the skill level\.
+It applies to all shared devices with that skill enabled in your organization\.
+The permission setting doesn't impact the permissions of your enrolled users\.
+Users must select the permission for themselves in the Alexa companion app\.
+For more information, see [Enable Alexa Skills](https://www.amazon.com/gp/help/customer/display.html?nodeId=201848700)\.

 **To remove a skill**